Medically reviewed by Drugs.com. Last updated on Oct 9, 2020.

 Ask your healthcare professional how you should dispose of any medicine you do not use.

-It is very important that your doctor check your progress at regular visits.
+It is very important that your doctor check your or your child's progress at regular visits.
 This will allow your doctor to see if the medicine is working properly and check you for any problems or unwanted effects that may be caused by this medicine.

 If your toenail problem does not improve or if it becomes worse, check with your doctor.